Day Trips From Disneyland

 Admission for people who live outside L.A.
 County is $25 per adult, $10 for teens (ages 13-17), FREE for children (age 0-12) and $21 per senior (age 65+) or student with valid ID.
 A timed-entry ticket must be purchased in advance; you can also purchase tickets by calling (323) 857-6010.

 The Los Angeles County Museum of Art offers FREE admission on a variety of days and to a variety of groups.
 For complete details, check the museum’s Free Admission section.
 Please note: admission to specially ticketed exhibits is generally not included in FREE general admission.

 - General admission is FREE to everyone the second Tuesday of every month.

 - LA County residents receive FREE general admission after 3 pm every weekday.
 (Please note: the museum is closed on Wednesdays.)
 They receive discounted admission otherwise.

-- General admission is FREE to all active-duty military personnel including National Guard and Reserve and their families from Memorial Day through Labor Day.
+- General admission is FREE to all active-duty military personnel including National Guard and Reserve and their families from Armed Forces Day through Labor Day.
 Read more about the Blue Star Museums program and the list of participating museums.

-- Bank of America account holders get one FREE general admission ticket the first full weekend of every month.
+- Bank of America account holders get one FREE general admission ticket the first full weekend of every month through the Museums on Us program.
 You must show your Bank of America debit or credit card at the Ticket Office.

 - Members of art museums that participate in the Reciprocal Museum Program get FREE general admission – check the list of participating museums.